christosgalano/christosgalano.github.io/_drafts/msgraph-bicep.md

 {% raw %}
 extension microsoftGraphV1_0

-@description('Specifies the role definition ID used in the role assignment.') param roleDefinitionID string
+@sys.description('Specifies the role definition ID used in the role assignment.') param roleDefinitionID string

-@description('The unique identifier that can be assigned to a group and used as an alternate key.') param uniqueName string
+@sys.description('The unique identifier that can be assigned to a group and used as an alternate key.') param uniqueName string

-@description('The display name for the group.') param displayName string
+@sys.description('The display name for the group.') param displayName string

-@description('Specifies whether the group is mail-enabled.') param mailEnabled bool
+@sys.description('Specifies whether the group is mail-enabled.') param mailEnabled bool

-@description('The mail alias for the group, unique for Microsoft 365 groups in the organization.') param mailNickname string
+@sys.description('The mail alias for the group, unique for Microsoft 365 groups in the organization.') param mailNickname string

-@description('Specifies whether the group is a security group.') param securityEnabled bool
+@sys.description('Specifies whether the group is a security group.') param securityEnabled bool

 resource group 'Microsoft.Graph/groups@v1.0' = {